If you love Kinder Bueno, you've got to try this homemade Kinder Bueno ice cream! It's easy to make both with and without an ice cream maker!

 - You can also use other nuts if you wish, but since Kinder Bueno chocolate has hazelnuts in it, hazelnuts would make the best choice for this Kinder Bueno ice cream.

-Can full fat milk be substituted with low fat milk?
+Substituting the full fat milk with low fat milk

 - The reason why full-fat milk is used in making this ice cream is that it totally helps with the creamy texture of the ice cream.